programmfabrik/fylr-gitbook/for-system-administrators/integration/hotfolder.md

   This section discribes how to integrate the hotfolder.
 ---

-Assuming your hotfolder will be located at `/srv/fylr/_hotfolder`:
+Assuming you use a docker-compose.yml file and your hotfolder will be located at `/srv/fylr/_hotfolder`:

 1. Create on your fylr instance the directory and change its permissions.
 The user permissions must be the same as the one your fylr runs.